ibm-cloud-docs/satellite/cli-reference.md

 ### `ibmcloud sat storage config create`
 {: #cli-storage-config-create}

-Create a {{site.data.keyword.satelliteshort}} storage configuration that you can assign to your cluster groups to install storage drivers in your clusters.
+Create a {{site.data.keyword.satelliteshort}} storage configuration that you can assign to your clusters to install storage drivers in your clusters.
 {: shortdesc}

 ```sh